jeffbuot/xaf-custom-template-blazor/README.md

 <!-- default badges end -->
 # XAF Blazor - How to create a custom template

+> In this demo I'm using [Fontawesome](https://fontawesome.com) icons on the navigation items.

 This example demonstrates how to change the built-in navigation system (uses a [DxTreeView](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeView?v=21.2) component) with a [DxMenu](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenu?v=21.2) component.

 ![](./media/custom-blazor-template.png)